 The City of Green Lake does not prohibit “natural” lawns for landscaping.
 The regulation of natural lawns is extensively detailed in Section 8-1-6 of the City of Green Lake Municipal Code.

 Green Lake Conservancy and Green Lake Sanitary District are actively (and jointly) involved in the control of invasive plant species on Green Lake’s conservancy lands.
-For the past eight years we have conducted weekly volunteer work sessions every Saturday morning during the fall months.
-Many hundreds of hours of clearing invasive species have been donated by individuals.
-The main targets have been Common Buckthorn, Oriental Bittersweet, and honeysuckle.
+For the past 14 years (since 2008) numerous volunteer work sessions have been coordinated on Saturday mornings (and sometimes other days) during the fall months.
+Many hundreds of hours of work for clearing invasive species have been donated by individuals.
+The main targets have been European Buckthorn, Oriental Bittersweet, and honeysuckle.

 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.